cmckenz87/ArcsFates/userGuide/docs/A-Fates/8-Believer.md

     3. Scrap your Spreading the Faith (03), The Prodigal One (18), and Secret Order (19).

+    4. Add all Faithful action cards left in their stack to the Court deck.

 ??? failure "If failed"
     1. Scrap your Spreading the Faith (03), The Young Light (16), and Plot to Kidnap (17).